Dry brushing is a beauty/health technique that has been around for centuries. It originated in Finland and later spread all across Europe.

 Brush using long strokes and avoid random and back-and-forth strokes.

-After dry brushing, take a shower to wash off the dead skin.
+After dry body brushing, take a shower to wash off the dead skin.

-Best time to dry brush is before your morning shower.
-Dry brushing invigorates and gets your blood circulation going.
+Best time to brush is before your morning shower.
+Brushing invigorates and gets your blood circulation going.
 It wakes you up and gives you more energy for the day ahead.

 ***Post contains affiliate links.***